SitePen/dgrid/README.md

 * sortOrder - This holds the current sort order.

 <h2>OnDemandGrid</h2>
 The composition of Grid and OnDemandList.
-It is nothing more than Grid.extend(OnDemandList).
+It simply the composition of Grid and OnDemandList.
 For example:
 <pre>
 define(["d-list/OnDemandGrid"], function(Grid){